-The Aug.
-5th, 2019 US Senators Letter to the Secretary of State express concern over lack of property losses compensation act in Poland.
+The August 5th, 2019 US Senators Letter to the Secretary of State expresses concern over the lack of a property loss compensation act in Poland.

-Compared many earlier statements by American politicians this letter contains the most comprehensive knowledge and includes much more of important facts related to the history and to the property situation in Poland after WW2 and 44 years of communist rule (ended 1989).
+Compared to many earlier statements by American politicians this letter contains the most comprehensive knowledge and includes much many more important facts related to the history and to the property situation in Poland after WW2 and 44 years of communist rule (ended 1989).

-This means a real step ahead toward common understanding of the problem.
+This means a real step forward towards common understanding of the problem.

-However it is worth to remind in this context that both Terezin Declaration and Act.
-S.447 did not cover the issue in such a comprehensive way as the letter of Aug.
-05th 2019.
+However, it is worth to mentioning in this context that both the Terezin Declaration and Act.
+S.447 did not cover the issue in such a comprehensive way as the letter of August 05th 2019.

-For example Teresin Declaration did not cover the Romani – a minority equally discriminated under Nuremberg law 1935, neither other minorities exterminated in Eastern Europe (East of the Bug river).
-On the other hand Act.
-S.447 demanded restitution of heirless property in favour of not other ethnicities than the Jewish one.
-This raises the question what would happen then with other nationalities deprived their property during and after WW2?
+For example the Terezin Declaration did not cover the Romani – a minority group equally as Jews discriminated under the 1935 Nuremberg law 1935, neither other minorities exterminated in Eastern Europe (East of the Bug river).
+On the other hand, Act.
+S.447 demanded restitution of heirless property in favour of no other ethnicities except the Jewish one.
+This raises the question what would happen then with other nationalities deprived of their property during and after WW2?

-Also in case of Poland the question of compensation of a massive WW2 damage is still not resolved, despite the huge Polish military effort on the side of the Allies.
+Moreover, the issue of compensation for massive 2WW war damages is still not resolved, despite tremendous Polish military effort on the side of the Allies.

 This being said let us try to move forward towards a common understanding of the process.